Skip to main content

 rescan_elements

-Rescan UI elements on a web page after content changes like navigation or DOM updates to maintain accurate annotations.
+Rescan UI elements on a page after content changes caused by navigation, DOM updates, or user interaction.
+Keeps annotations up to date.

 Instructions